-We hope that you have a structured day at school today.
+We hope that you have an astronomically good day at school!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.